onap/policy-parent/docs/pap/pap.rst

 request will be ignored.

 .. note::
-  Due to current limitations, if a subgroup is to be deleted from a PDP Group, then the policies must be removed from the subgroup first.
+  If a subgroup is to be deleted from a PDP Group, then the policies must be removed from the subgroup first.

 Here is a sample request: